The Xometry app works best with JavaScript enabled!

 What Are the Necessary Personality Traits for CNC Machinists?

-CNC machinists should love working with computers.
+CNC machinists should enjoy working with computers.
 They should enjoy the challenge of troubleshooting when things go wrong.
 CNC machinists should be detail-oriented since they are usually producing parts with tight tolerances where even fractions of a millimeter count.
 They should have a passion for creating things and be effective at time management.

 How To Become a CNC Machinist